Supported Kubernetes versions in Azure Kubernetes Service (AKS)

 What version does the control plane support if the node pool is not in one of the supported AKS versions?

 The control plane must be within a window of versions from all node pools.
 For details on upgrading the control plane or node pools, visit documentation on upgrading node pools.

 Can I skip multiple AKS versions during cluster upgrade?

 Skipping multiple versions can only be done when upgrading from an unsupported version back into a supported version.
-For example, upgrade from an unsupported 1.10.x --> a supported 1.15.x can be completed.
+For example, you can upgrade from an unsupported 1.10.x to a supported 1.15.x.

 For information on how to upgrade your cluster, see Upgrade an Azure Kubernetes Service (AKS) cluster.